jcasare/jcasare/README.md

 - 👋 Hi, I’m @jcasare
-- 👀 I’m interested in MERN Stack Web Development
+- 👀 I’m interested in Full Stack  Development
-- 🌱 I’m currently working on a Full CRUD MERN-Stack Auth APP and studying ReactJS & Redux
+- 🌱 I’m currently working as a Full Stack Developer at GTN LLC
-- 💞️ I’m looking to collaborate on intermediate javascript projects
+- 💞️ I’m looking to collaborate on Full stack Apps
 - 📫 How to reach me...mail:asarejerry16@gmail.com or twitter: vhybesofficial

 <!---